slatedocs/slate/source/includes/http_api/_chats.md

 `POST /api/v5/orgs/<organization_id>/users/<user_id>/chats/<chat_id>/messages`

 The `<user_id>` will be set as the sender of the message.
-If the sender is not yet added as a participant of this chat, then a new [participant][chat participant] is automatically created.
+If the sender is not yet added as a member of this chat, then a new [member][chat member] is automatically created.

 This returns 404 if the chat does not belong to the chats of the user.
 That is, in order to send a message, the user must have joined the chat at least once.
 However, he/she do not have to have a current presence.

 If the chat was previously in waiting state, then `is_waiting` of the chat is automatically changed to `false`.

-This notifies any channels of chat messages, as well as channels of the related [chat][] and [chat participants][chat participant] accordingly.
+This notifies any channels of chat messages, as well as channels of the related [chat][] and [chat members][chat member] accordingly.